turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 1:15:01 [[start:4501522][end:4508816]] But when we enact in the social, then we're really making it happen.
 [[start:4508998][end:4515840]] So with that, I will just show my citations and the slides will be shared too.
 [[start:4515910][end:4521412]] Also, there's some extra readings that various individuals along the way suggested to me.
-[[start:4521546][end:4527510]] So that includes social ecologies and abductive logic enacting like a state.
+[[start:4521546][end:4527510]] So that includes social ecologies and abductive logic and acting like a state.

 1:15:27 [[start:4527960][end:4528992]] These are not the titles.
-[[start:4529056][end:4530576]] The titles are inactive.
-[[start:4530608][end:4532716]] Dynamic Social Cognition and Active Inference.
+[[start:4529056][end:4530576]] The titles are "Enactive- [[start:4530608][end:4532716]] Dynamic Social Cognition and Active Inference."
-[[start:4532768][end:4538276]] That was livestream 47 thinking like a state embodied intelligence in the deep history of our collective minds.
+[[start:4532768][end:4538276]] That was livestream 47.
+"Thinking like a state - embodied intelligence in the deep history of our collective minds."
-[[start:4538308][end:4547736]] That Was Livestream 33 Active Inference applicability to different kinds of social Organizations explained through reference to industrial engineering and quality Management.
+[[start:4538308][end:4547736]] That Was Livestream 33.
+"Active Inference applicability to different kinds of social Organizations explained through reference to industrial engineering and quality Management."

-1:15:47 [[start:4547768][end:4554620]] That was live stream 27 resonating minds emergent collaboration through hierarchical Active Inference.
+1:15:47 [[start:4547768][end:4554620]] That was live stream 27.
+"Resonating minds emergent collaboration through hierarchical Active Inference."
-[[start:4556160][end:4563836]] Yellow Broomberg's and Eric Wrightvel's work on self organization, free energy minimization and optimal grip on a field of affordances.
+[[start:4556160][end:4563836]] Jelle Bruineberg's and Eric Rietveld's work on "Self-organization, free energy minimization and optimal grip on a field of affordances."

-1:16:03 [[start:4563948][end:4569020]] And the well known Thinking through Other Minds work by Vesier et al.
-[[start:4569110][end:4570304]] Thinking through other minds.
+1:16:03 [[start:4563948][end:4569020]] And the well-known Thinking through Other Minds work by Vessiere et al., [[start:4569110][end:4570304]] "Thinking through other minds:
-[[start:4570352][end:4572980]] A variational approach to cognition and culture.
+[[start:4570352][end:4572980]] A variational approach to cognition and culture."

 1:16:14 [[start:4574920][end:4582090]] Well, I hope this has been an interesting and relevant lecture for you.
 [[start:4583100][end:4584900]] It was fun to prepare.